 Ender 3 Build Quality

 Considering the monumental success of their CR-10, we have come to expect great things from Creality machines.
 The Ender 3 is no exception, featuring many of the same components and design choices seen across their other product lines.
-For years, manufacturers in the sub $200 price range have utilize low grade parts in effort to minimize cost, often at the sacrifice of operational safety as a result.
+For years, manufacturers in the sub $200 price range have used low grade parts in effort to lower cost, often at the sacrifice of operational safety as a result.
 There is always room for improvement in the budget market, but to distance itself from these machines, shortcomings on the Ender 3 won’t pose a significant threat to your well being.

 As for the board, it’s hard to discern any specifics from the electronics, labeled only as a Creality product.
 Nonetheless, the integrated control box is simple and accessible, with beefy connectors and clean wiring that are labeled for identification.
 Some early models however were delivered with loose connections, where it is advised to check these out prior to first time use.

-In fact, the only plastic piece on the entire unit is the power supply cover, which is actually 3D printed in black PLA.
+In fact, the only plastic piece on the entire unit is the power supply cover, which is actually 3D printed in black ABS.
 There are definitely better options available, but all things considered, this won’t affect the quality and does help to lower manufacturing costs.

 - All Metal Frame